Visit These Two Villages with Stately Homes to Explore

 Browse

-In Darras Hall, Carousel has long been a reliable option for gifts, including jewellery, accessories, cards and balloons, while Davidson’s bakery is another stalwart, making fresh bread, cakes, savouries and sandwiches to take away.
-Up the road, Belsay’s Village Shop is an example of a great local store – its packed shelves providing everything from store-cupboard essentials to local delicacies, snacks, newspapers, gifts and cards.
+On the road into Ponteland, Penny Pieces offer upcycled furniture and a selection of homewares, hairdresser Hooker & Young is where you’ll find lots of beauty necessities and gifts including Bath House candles and diffusers, while in Darras Hall, Carousel has long been a reliable option for gifts, including jewellery, candles and cards.
+Davidson’s bakery is another stalwart, making fresh bread, cakes, savouries and sandwiches to take away.
+Meanwhile, up the road, Belsay’s Village Shop is a great example of a local store – its shelves are bursting with everything from store-cupboard essentials to local delicacies, snacks, newspapers, gifts and cards.

 Don't Miss

-This area is packed with stately homes to explore.
-Make sure you leave time for a trip to Wallington, where you’ll find wild woodlands, adventure playgrounds and a great cycle trail as well as the Hall itself.
+The countryside around these parts is dotted with stately homes, their vast gardens and grounds ripe for exploration.
+At Belsay Hall, Castle and Gardens, check out the Grecian Hall, medieval castle and extensive gardens, and keep an eye out for the new Wild Man playground.
+A little further north you can spend a whole day exploring Wallington, where you’ll find wild woodlands, adventure playgrounds and a great cycle trail as well as the Hall itself.
 Just down the road, enjoy a stroll around the picturesque Bolam Lake, and see if you can spot a red squirrel, roe deer or a woodpecker.
-At Belsay Hall Castle and Gardens, check out the Grecian Hall, medieval castle, and extensive gardens (including the exotic Quarry Garden) .